The Last of the Magnificent Seven to open in 1840: a cockney gem just five minutes walk from Mile End tube station.

 We made our way to the Cemetery and met Ken at the entrance lodge.
-With great trepidation and expectation, Ken jovially welcomed us to a place he’s presided over for eleven years, and enthusiastically began showing us around.
-It was immediately obvious this place meant a great deal to him: the passion he broadcast as the tour began was both infectious and heartwarming.
+With great trepidation and expectation, Ken jovially welcomed us to a place he’d managed for eleven years and enthusiastically began showing us around.
+This is clearly more than just a job to him: he is fully aware of the responsibility of having 250,000 dead Londoners in his ‘office’.

 We walked deeper into the site and immediately on our right hand side some huge monuments appeared.
 Some of them were unbelievably huge, looking far too grandiose for even Highgate of all places.
 “We’re walking along what I affectionately call Millionaire’s Row.
 For us these are our most expensive/most ornate graves in the whole place because every Horse-drawn hearse would come along this route for one of the two ceremonies”.
 Unlike the other cemeteries, there are only a handful of these grandiose monuments, and are all in one row.
-Unsurprisingly, 60% of the burials in the first ten years were in common graves, this increasing to 80% by the end of the century.
-In sixty years 250,000 people were interred, averaging to roughly 9000 people per year per acre.
+Unsurprisingly, 60% of the burials in the first ten years were in common graves, increasing to 80% by the end of the century, averaging to roughly 9000 people per year per acre.
 The rich either got buried elsewhere or settled for this little parade of magnificence.

 “This meant the site quickly became full, but it also generated very little profit to return to shareholders, so the areas that became full with burials stopped being tended, so this beautiful woodland grew up and we do have accounts of people writing before the turn of the twentieth century talking about the inaccessibility of parts of the site, because the company just weren’t doing their job”.

-This destruction was too costly and it ceased shortly afterwards, the thirty-three acre site only losing 0.7 hectares to this thoughtless wreckage.
-The friends of Tower Hamlets Cemetery Park were formed in the mid 80’s after a newly formed Tower Hamlets Council inherited the space, sending representatives out into the local community to form a constituted group, which then became the charity that it is today a few years later.
-With the help of 3,000 volunteers., “they work with us to manage our three themes of wildlife, people and education.
+This destruction was too costly and it ceased shortly afterwards.
+The friends of Tower Hamlets Cemetery Park were formed in the mid 1980’s after a newly formed Tower Hamlets Council inherited the space, sending representatives out into the local community to form a constituted group, which then became the charity that it is today a few years later.
+With the help of 3,000 volunteers: “they work with us to manage our three themes of wildlife, people and education.
 We’re the only woodland park in Tower Hamlets, we’re the most urban woodland in London:, we’re also a designated local nature reserve and a site of metropolitan importance for nature conversation.”

-One of the most encouraging things I’ve seen from our little jaunts so far is that this Cemetery has a clear vision to its future.
+The cemetery is as valuable to the living residents of the local area as it is to its dead.
 Ken spoke of how important the local community finds this place, particularly schoolchildren, of whom 8,500 visit yearly as the Cemetery Park works in conjunction with Setpoint London East.
 “It’s their outdoor classroom, and this is an oasis in the middle of Tower Hamlets which makes people feel like they’re in the Countryside.
 We’re one of the best places in London for Butterflies, 28 different species are recorded here, and rare Bumblebees, Spiders and Beetles with plants found nowhere else this close to the city.
 These places are worth their weight in gold for local schools to have on their doorstep to have that up-close and personal connection with nature.”
 Despite the difficulties the Park faces from working with the council, which although supportive, faces many economic pressures as any other council does.